Blog · Review Essay · Last reviewed June 25, 2026

 Ford's wide-angle anxiety needs governance vocabulary.
 NIST's AI Risk Management Framework describes AI risk as something to manage across design, development, use, and evaluation, with impacts on individuals, organizations, and society.
 OECD's AI Principles place trustworthy AI inside human rights, democratic values, transparency, robustness, safety, and accountability.
 These frameworks are imperfect, but they move the conversation from "AI will transform everything" to "which systems are being deployed, under what constraints, with what remedies?"

 That move matters.
 A society cannot regulate a mood.
 It can regulate procurement, audit rights, logging, model evaluation, data retention, worker surveillance, biometric identification, public-sector automation, and appeal channels.
 Ford is persuasive when he says the technology is too consequential to leave to private momentum.
-The next step is to name the institutional levers.
+The next step is to name the institutional levers and attach them to owners with authority to delay, narrow, suspend, or retire a system.

 Where the Book Needs Care